cranjesh/images-test/TheSoldiersLegacyThorough.md

 As officers moved in, Hawthorne's mask finally cracked, "You meddle in affairs beyond your understanding, Holmes!
 Do you think this ends with me?" he spat.

-"On the contrary," Holmes replied, "this is merely the beginning.
-The ledgers you sought to hide will unravel your entire operation.
+Holmes replied "I suspect this is only the first thread to be pulled.
+The ledgers contain enough to expose your entire network.".
 Men of power and influence will be implicated—your former allies will not protect you."

 Hawthorne’s sneer faltered as the weight of Holmes’s words settled.
 The certainty in Holmes’s voice cut through his bravado, and for the first time, true fear flickered in his eyes.